How much do we know about orangutans?

-✪ Orangutan means ‘the person of the forest’ in Malay language.
+- Orangutan means ‘the person of the forest’ in the Malay language.
 Oran means person, utan means forest.
-Technically, Orang utan (a space in the middle) would be the right way to say it.
+Technically, orang utan (a space in the middle) would be the right way to say it,

-✪ Orangutans have eight times stronger strength than human.
+- Orangutans have eight times stronger strength than humans.

-✪ They have an attention span of four-year-old kid.
+- They have an attention span of a four-year-old kid.
 So they respond better to a dominant tone.

-✪ Orangutans are in danger because of the illegal logging and palm oil plantation.
-Also, people kill the mum to capture the baby orangutans.
+- Orangutans are in danger because of the illegal logging and palm oil plantation.
+Also, people kill their mothers to capture baby orangutans.